gSchool/ada-CS-Fundamentals-Internship/08-graphs/02-graphs-algorithms.md

 We do so by adding each of the neighbors of the starting node to a Queue and then loop through the Queue removing an element and repeating the process with the neighbors of the current node.

+**Breadth First Search Pseudocode Walkthrough**
+<iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=493ecb29-6431-4e61-b918-af170141a8da&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&captions=true&interactivity=all" height="360" width="640" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

-You can see breadth-first-search animated on [HackerEarth](https://www.hackerearth.com/practice/algorithms/graphs/breadth-first-search/visualize/)
+You can also see breadth-first-search animated on [HackerEarth](https://www.hackerearth.com/practice/algorithms/graphs/breadth-first-search/visualize/)

 Breadth first search is a solution in a variety of problems including: